slarmoo/.github/profile/simon/simonReact/simonReactP1.md

-# Simon React Phase 1: HTML/CSS
+# Simon React Phase 1: Routing

 ![Simon](../simon.png)

-This deliverable demonstrates using JavaScript for user interaction, [React](https://reactjs.org/) as a web framework, and Vite as your frontend tooling.
+This deliverable demonstrates using [React](https://reactjs.org/) as a web framework, and Vite as your frontend tooling.
 This helps with tasks such as building modular components, providing reactive UI elements, supporting sessions, lazy loading, and reducing (minifying) the size of your application.

 As part of the move to React, we convert Simon from a **multi-page application** (MPA) to a **single-page application** (SPA).
 In a single-page application, the browser only loads a single HTML file (index.html), and then we use JavaScript to interactively change the rendered content and components.
 This is a significant architectural shift to the application and will require you to reorganize your code to fit the single-page, component driven, model.